-We know that many donors have not decreased their giving and many are actually giving – or planning to give – more (check out our Research Lab for more on this next week!).
+We know that many donors have not decreased their giving and many are actually giving – or planning to give – more (check out our COVID-19 Impact Report for more on this!).
 We know that many donors just want to do something – anything – to feel like they’re making a difference, even if your cause is not directly related to the fight against coronavirus.
 And, we know that we need to keep fundraising!

 But obviously what we don’t know is what’s in store in the months to come.
 At the time of writing, Ontario has put a hold on further loosening coronavirus-related restrictions.
 British Columbia has shut down nightclubs and banquet halls for the second time since March.
 And as kids across the country head back to school, only time will tell what other measures might be needed to stop the spread.